python-can-define-radio/sdr-course/classroom_activities/073-Raising-the-Sample-Rate.md

 ## Meeting the Hack RF's Sample Rate Requirements

 In the previous two exercises (038 and 039), we used a sample rate of 100 samples per second for demonstration purposes.
-Now, we must raise it to  [the Hack RF's required minimum](https://hackrf.readthedocs.io/en/latest/hackrf_one.html): 2 million samples per second.
+Now, we're going to raise it to  [the Hack RF's required minimum](https://hackrf.readthedocs.io/en/latest/hackrf_one.html): 2 million samples per second.

-_Note: We'll talk more about the meaning of sample rates soon, so feel free to come back to these explanations after doing the Sample Rate exercises._

 This necessitates a few other changes: